soufianesakhi/feedly-filtering-and-sorting/README.md

 - Restricting: Show only articles that contain at least one of the restricting keywords.
 - Multi level sorting: by popularity, by title, by source or by publish date.
 - Auto load all unread articles.
-- Advanced controls of the recently published articles.
+- Advanced controls (keep recently published articles unread, ...).
 - Pin hot articles to top.
-- Import settings from other subscriptions or from global settings.
+- Advanced settings management (Import from / link to an other subscription).
-- Link settings to other subscriptions.
+- Tweak the page (Add a button to open an entry in a new tab and mark it as read, ...).

 Two settings modes are available:
 - Global settings: same settings used for all subscriptions and categories.